flowcontrol12/docu/docs/04-User Guide/07-Configuration/01-General Settings/01-System Status_.md

 description: System Status Tab
 ---

-In this menu [Configuration>General Settings >**System Status**], there are several widgets and tables with detailed information about the system parameters and status of its components, for example, free disk space, CPU load, up time, and so on.
+In the [**Configuration>General Settings >System Status**] menu, there are several widgets and tables with detailed information about the system parameters and status of its components, for example, free disk space, CPU load, up time and so on.

 ![image-20230801185803986](assets_01-System%20Status_/image-20230801185803986.png)

-There are tree buttons:
+In the main window, there are tree buttons available:

 - **Shutdown ** - system shutdown

-- **Factory Reset** - restore the System to factory settings (except for network settings which remain unchanged)
+- **Factory Reset** - restore the System to factory settings (except for the network settings which remain unchanged)

 - **Restart** - system restart

 ![image-20230801185843978](assets_01-System%20Status_/image-20230801185843978.png)

-There are the following widgets:
+There are also the following widgets:

 - **System Information**